Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-tests/README.md

-#Integration tests for spring modules
+#Azure Spring Boot Integration tests client library for Java

 ## Key concepts
 The structure of integration tests are organized as: